danimr99/hand-sign-detection-model/README.md

 	#### Modifiable Constants
 	- IMAGES_DIR_PATH: Directory or path to save the collected images.
 	- CLASS_LABEL: String for the class label to collect.
 	- DATASET_SIZE: Number of images to collect.
+It is important to collect the same number of images for each sign.
+In case a sign could be done with a hand depending on the handedness, it is necessary to do half with each hand.